 However, if you choose not to use fully qualified domain names, add a line with the keyword domain and the station's domain to the resolv.conf file.
 For example:

 '''

 domain berkeley.edu

 '''

-The gethostbyname and gethostbyaddr library routines are normally configured to access station information in this order:
+The gethostbyname and gethostbyaddr library routines normally access station information in this order:

 - 1. NIS

 - 2. BIND

 - 3. Local /etc/hosts file